begin with a free consultation (949) 870-3800

 Evidence that helps prove negligence often includes photographs or videos taken shortly after the accident.
 These visuals can clearly show what caused the injury and provide a judge or jury with a clear picture of the scene.

-If your injury happened at a business or public place, employees may have filled out an internal report at the time of the incident.
+If your injury happened at a business or public place, employees may have filed out an internal report at the time of the incident.
 Your attorney can request a copy of that document to support your claim.

 Witness statements are also valuable.
 If someone saw your fall or was familiar with the dangerous condition beforehand, their testimony can help show that the owner had time and opportunity to fix the problem but failed to do so.